Spiced Apple Bundt Cake Recipe

 Salt – I used pink Himalayan salt.
 But use whatever salt you normally cook or bake with.

-Chopped apples – Again, use whichever apples are your favorite.
-You want big chunks of apples.
-Don’t chop too small.
-If you cut an apple into eighths, and then slice it, they’ll be the perfect size.
+Chopped apples – Again, use your favorite apples.
+You want big chunks of apples, not too small.
+If you cut an apple into eighths and then slice it, the pieces will be the perfect size.

 Arrowroot powder – Optional for added structure and lightness.